Xi Story: Small projects with big impacts - ExBulletin

 A small but clever project focuses on a “magic” Chinese herb that has taken root in countries like Papua New Guinea (PNG), where it improves barren soil and helps local farmers escape poverty.

-Discovered by Chinese scientists, the wonderful grass technology – or Juncao – uses grass instead of wood as a substrate for growing mushrooms, making it more economical and environmentally friendly than conventional means .
+Discovered by Chinese scientists, Wonder Grass or Juncao technology uses grass instead of wood as a substrate for growing mushrooms, making it more economical and environmentally friendly than conventional means.

 While working in eastern China's Fujian province more than two decades ago, Xi introduced the Juncao approach to a visiting PNG provincial governor.
-Soon after, Xi sent the inventor of Juncao to the Pacific island country to provide on-site training to local farmers.
+Soon after, Xi sent the inventor of Juncao to the Pacific island country to provide on-site training for locals. farmers.

 “After becoming Chinese vice president, I continued to promote Juncao technology during my visits to the South Pacific, Africa and South America,” Xi said at a meeting on the construction of the BRI in 2021.